 Health insurance is a rising concern among newly-married couples.
 Like auto insurance, you may have your own policy, and it may benefit you to look into whether or not it’s cheaper to have combined health insurance at the employer of one spouse.
 For example, if one spouse has health insurance at their job, but the other spouse has cheaper insurance, the married couple would want to go for the cheaper insurance.
 Ensure coverage is adequate because prices do not always dictate favorable coverage.

 Life insurance is important for newly-married couples.
 Invest time looking into policies that are adequate and make sense.
 You don’t want a policy that does not serve you well in the end, or in the event of a tragic loss.
+If you or your spouse suffer from any chronic medical conditions or disabilities, you should also consider reading PERS reviews to see if there is a system you can put in your home for added peace of mind.
 Often, your auto insurance provider will offer discounts on bundling auto insurance with life insurance.
 This is a good direction in which to look.

 Financial strategies are critical when it comes to newly married couples.
 Remember that you are no longer a single party.
 This is a joint adventure.
 Planning together is key to a successful financial future.
 If you are planning for the future, you must design a goal that is equitable for both parties.
 Thinking of retirement at an early age is not a bad thing; it’s planning for the future.
 It’s good to know what changes are in place, and what the effect will be of those changes on your future plan.